 Platelets form from megakaryocyte cells in the bone marrow and lungs.
 Tiny in size, platelets only survive for 7 to 10 days.
 These little clot formers have no nucleus (thus, no nuclear DNA).
 They contain mitochondria, along with granules containing different chemical signals and factors needed for coagulation.

-On the cell membrane of the platelets are receptors that link to collagen.
-When a blood vessel is torn, the platelets bind to the collagen exposed at the site of the rupture.
-This causes the platelets to change shape, and secrete chemical signals, initiating the coagulation cascade.[ref]
+On the cell membrane of platelets are receptors that link to collagen.
+When a blood vessel tears, platelets bind to the collagen exposed at the rupture site.
+This binding causes the platelets to change shape and secrete chemical signals, initiating the coagulation cascade.[ref]

-In addition to platelets being able to bind to exposed collagen, another molecule called the von Willebrand factor (VWF) can also bind to both collagen and the platelet.
+In addition to platelets binding to exposed collagen, another molecule called the von Willebrand factor (VWF) can also bind to both collagen and the platelet.
 In a sense, the von Willebrand factor forms a bridge between platelets and the surface of the blood vessel, and your circulating level of von Willebrand factor is important in how long it takes you to clot.[ref]

-When platelets bind to either collagen or the von Willebrand factor, a signaling cascade is activated, releasing granules from the platelets.
-This release includes fibrinogen, ADP, serotonin, as well as other molecules, and the activation of COX-1 (which is inhibited by aspirin).[ref]
+When platelets bind to either collagen or the von Willebrand factor, the activation of a signaling cascade occurs, releasing granules from the platelets.
+The release includes fibrinogen, ADP, serotonin, as well as other molecules, and the activation of COX-1 (which is inhibited by aspirin).[ref]

 So how many of these little guys are zipping around the body?
 A healthy adult has between 150,000 and 450,000 platelets per microliter of blood.

-The coagulation factors are numbered and referred to with Roman numerals -for example, factor five is written as factor V. Coagulation factors are found both in the plasma (e.g. factor IV) and the endothelial cells that form blood vessels (factors III and VIII).
+The coagulation factors are numbered and referred to with Roman numerals -for example, factor five is written as factor V. Coagulation factors are found both in the plasma (e.g., factor IV) and the endothelial cells that form blood vessels (factors III and VIII).